zonza/zonza.github.io/index.md

 * Access to supporting files
 * Still generation and view (full frame captures from video or pages from presentations etc.)
-* Thumbnail geniieration and view (including custom thumbnails, e.g. For setting preview on a ZIP)
+* Thumbnail generation and view (including custom thumbnails, e.g. For setting preview on a ZIP)
 * Transcoding to
 * Export to FTP location